Eugene-Myong/cse15l-lab-reports/LabReport2.md

     return arr;
   }
  ```
- So here's the fix for that.
+ And here's the fix for that.
  ```
  static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];